BigelowLab/ndfd/README.md

 Each `NDFDRefClass` has 4 fields...

     + uri character, the complete URI with your query string
-    + version character, the repsonse version
+    + version character, the response version
     + head DWMLHeadRefClass an object to contain the header section (not always populated)
     + data DWMLDataRefClass an object to contain the data section (not always populated)
     + latLonList DWMLLonLatListRefClass  an object to contain the location listings (not always populated)